 Student advocacy, individual student planning, responsive services, & program management/system support

 Counselors actively support causes, ideas or policies that promote and assist student academic, career, personal/social, and global perspective needs.
-One form of advocacy is the process of actively identifying underrepresented students and supporting them in their efforts to perform at their highest level of academic achievement.
+One form of advocacy is the process of actively identifying underrepresented students and supporting them in their efforts to perform at their highest level of personal and academic success.

 Individual Student Planning